adaltas/node-nikita/packages/lxd/src/init.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'image':
             type: 'string'
             description: '''
             The image the container will use, name:[version] (e.g: ubuntu:16.04.).
             '''
           'container':
             type: 'string'
             pattern: '(^[a-zA-Z][a-zA-Z0-9\-]{0,61}[a-zA-Z0-9](?!\-)$)|(^[a-zA-Z]$)'
             description: '''
             The name of the container.
 Must:
             - be between 1 and 63 characters long
             - be made up exclusively of letters, numbers and dashes from the ASCII table
             - not start with a digit or a dash
             - not end with a dash
             '''
           'network':
             type: 'string'
             description: '''
             Network name to add to the container (see lxc.network).
             '''
           'storage':
             type: 'string'
             description: '''
             Storage name where to store the container, [default_storage] by default.
             '''
           'profile':
             type: 'string'
             description: '''
             Profile to set this container up.
             '''
           'ephemeral':
             type: 'boolean'
             default: false
             description: '''
             If true, the container will be deleted when stopped.
             '''
           'vm':
             type: 'boolean'
             default: false
             description: '''
             If true, instantiate a VM instead of a container.
             '''
           'target':
             type: 'string'
             description: '''
             If the LXC is clustered, instantiate the container on a specific node.
             '''
         required: ['image', 'container']

 ## Handler